Ravencentric/awesome-arr/README.md

 - [SuggestArr](https://github.com/giuseppe99barchetta/SuggestArr) - Automatic media content recommendations and download requests based on user activity on the media server.
 - [Tdarr](https://github.com/HaveAGitGat/Tdarr) - Tdarr - Distributed transcode automation using FFmpeg/HandBrake + Audio/Video library analytics + video health checking.
 - [Toolbarr](https://github.com/Notifiarr/toolbarr) - Provides a suite of utilities to fix problems with Starr applications.
 Toolbarr allows you to perform various actions against your Starr apps and their SQLite3 databases.
+- [Trailarr](https://github.com/nandyalu/trailarr) - A Docker application to download and manage trailers for your Radarr, and Sonarr libraries.
 - [Traktarr](https://github.com/l3uddz/traktarr) - Script to add new series & movies to Sonarr/Radarr based on Trakt lists.
 - [Transcoderr](https://github.com/drkno/transcoderr) - A transcoding pipeline designed to normalize file types into a common filetype.
 Dynamically configurable using plugins allowing highly customizable pipelines to be built.
 - [UmlautAdaptarr](https://github.com/PCJones/UmlautAdaptarr) - A tool to work around Sonarr, Radarr, Lidarr and Readarrs problems with foreign languages (primarily German at the moment).